When did the Exodus and Israelites’ entry into Canaan take place? That’s a contentious question—not to mention whether or not it did happen.

 Destructions and Assumptions

-Are 13th-century city destructions in the Holy Land, and an apparent lack thereof during the earlier 15th century, evidence of a 13th-century invasion of Canaan?
+What about the certain 13th-century city destructions around the Holy Land—and an apparent lack thereof during the earlier 15th century?
+Does this provide evidence of a 13th-century invasion of Canaan, following the Exodus?

 There are a lot of assumptions about how the invasion of Canaan took place.
 Many appear to be false.
 Did you know that the biblical invasion of Canaan was not a city-by-city destruction?
 In fact, the Bible specifies just three cities as being reduced to ashes by the Israelites (Jericho, Ai and Hazor—more on this further down).
 The Bible actually takes pains to mention the preservation of Canaanite city structures, as opposed to destroying them.
 Joshua 11:13: “But as for the cities that stood on their mounds, Israel burned none of them, save Hazor only” (this, following the destruction of Jericho and Ai).
 Instead the Bible describes numerous staged land battles with the Canaanites.
 City destructions are a good fit with the later, bloody Judges time period.